Rogdham/pyzstd/index.rst

 .. py:class:: RichMemZstdCompressor

-    A compressor use :ref:`rich memory mode<rich_mem>`.
+    A compressor uses :ref:`rich memory mode<rich_mem>`.
 It's faster than :py:class:`ZstdCompressor` in some cases, but allocates more memory.

     Thread-safe at method level.